syncfusion-content/wpf-docs/wpf/PropertyGrid/Grouping-and-Sorting.md

 # Grouping the Properties

-Users can combine the properties and create multiple groups according to their needs.
+We can combine the properties and create multiple groups according to our needs.
 You can group the property items based on `CategoryAttribute` or `Display Attribute`'s `GroupName` field of the property.
 By default, the grouped properties are displayed in normal mode.
 If you want to display the property in group mode, you can set the [EnableGrouping](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~EnableGrouping.html) property to `true`.

 ![Properties of PropertyGrid is in group mode](Sorting-Images/Grouping.png)